Graduation ceremonies draw thousands despite pandemic fears

 “All of our students will be celebrated, even those who choose not to come, and we understand that.
 But we will call their names, their names will appear on the large Jumbotron,” Murphy said in a video posted online.

+Since Gov. Kay Ivey eased restrictions in recent weeks, cases have risen in parts of Alabama including the capital city, health officials say.
+There are large numbers of COVID-19 patients hospitalized in Montgomery and Mobile, two of the state’s population centers, they note.

+Statewide, Alabama has added as many as 350 new cases per day in the past two weeks, and the state’s average number of new cases has continued to climb.
+It’s unclear how much of the rise is due to increased testing or increased disease.

-Schools in California planned virtual graduations after the state canceled traditional events, and students at an Illinois school walked across a stage in an otherwise empty auditorium.
-Some systems delayed ceremonies until the summer, and former President Barack Obama recorded a video graduation speech for seniors.
+Schools in California planned virtual graduations after traditional events were canceled, and students at an Illinois school walked across a stage in an otherwise empty auditorium.
+Some systems delayed ceremonies until summer, and former President Barack Obama recorded a video graduation speech for seniors.
 At some schools, graduating classes were split into smaller groups for live ceremonies.

-As a precaution, students are being given face masks, along with instructions not to hug friends, exchange high fives, toss caps or linger afterward.
-Tickets are limited to four students each, and everyone present must wear a face covering.
+As a precaution, students are being given face masks and instructions not to hug friends, exchange high fives or linger afterward.
+Tickets are limited to four per student, and all present must wear a face covering.

 Still, the numbers of potential attendees are daunting at a time when sporting events, concerts, and movies are still prohibited because of crowd concerns.

-Some 390 seniors will graduate on Wednesday night from Spain Park, meaning about 1,950 graduates and guests could attend.
-Another 690 will graduate on Thursday from Hoover High, so some 3,450 people could be inside Hoover Metropolitan Stadium.
+Some 390 seniors are graduating Wednesday night from Spain Park, meaning about 1,950 graduates and guests could attend.
+Another 690 will graduate Thursday from Hoover High, so some 3,450 people could be inside Hoover Metropolitan Stadium.

-Critics say that even with the rules, such huge ceremonies could hasten additional coronavirus transmission in metro Birmingham, an area of more than 1 million people.
-The city of Hoover, with 85,000 residents, sits astride Shelby and Jefferson counties, which have more than 1,770 cases of COVID-19 combined.
+Critics say that even with the rules, huge ceremonies could hasten more coronavirus transmission in metro Birmingham, home to more than 1 million.
+The city of Hoover, with 85,000 residents, sits astride Shelby and Jefferson counties, which have more than 1,770 virus cases combined.

-Bonnie Kaiser, a 2004 graduate of Hoover High School who teaches in the Department of Anthropology and Global Health Program at the University of California-San Diego, was among 31 health professionals and system alumni who signed an open letter asking officials to reconsider the ceremonies.
+Bonnie Kaiser, a 2004 Hoover High graduate who teaches in the Department of Anthropology and Global Health Program at the University of California-San Diego, was among 31 health professionals and system alumni who signed an open letter asking officials to reconsider such ceremonies.

-“I think the thing is there’s not a away to do it safely even if everyone has perfect behavior as far as what is being recommended, and we know at a graduation that just will not happen," Kaiser said in an interview.
+“I think the thing is there’s not a way to do it safely even if everyone has perfect behavior as far as what is being recommended, and we know at a graduation that just will not happen," Kaiser said.

-Omar Mohammad, a 17-year-old senior at Spain Park, organized a small protest outside the graduation site Saturday with about three dozen supporters.
-He plans to skip his graduation, calling the ceremony "unsafe and irresponsible.”
+Omar Mohammad, a 17-year-old Spain Park senior, organized a protest Saturday outside the graduation site with about three dozen supporters.
+He is skipping his ceremony as "unsafe and irresponsible.”

-“All it takes is one asymptomatic person handing out fliers to others to make it spread,” Mohammad said.
-"This isn’t about graduation.
-It’s about Hoover.
+“All it takes is one asymptomatic person,” Mohammad said.
+"This isn’t about graduation ...
 If you get a disease you can spread it.”

-Murphy, the city superintendent, said the ceremonies are optional, and any student with health problems or safety concerns can set up a “more personalized” graduation with their principal.
+Murphy, the city superintendent, said the ceremonies are optional, noting those students with health problems or safety concerns.

 South of Hoover in Alabaster, Thompson High School held a traditional graduation ceremony in its football stadium Tuesday night, limiting the crowd to 2,500 guests, or roughly half the normal capacity, but with no requirements for masks.
 Senior Jael Janae Johnson thanked God for the event in the opening prayer.